-Best European Events & Festivals Not To Miss in 2019
+European Events & Festivals Not To Miss in 2023

 Every country in Europe has its own unique traditions and festivals, and you’ve probably never heard of most of them.
 With some planning and a bit of luck, it’s not hard to stumble into a bizarre celebration of something-or-other wherever your travels lead, but is it THE festival to see?

-To that end, our friends at Stoke Travel have put together a country-by-country guide to the biggest, best, and most bizarre festivals in Europe you need to do in 2019.
+To that end, we have put together a country-by-country guide to the biggest, best, and most bizarre festivals in Europe you need to do in 2020.
 Feel free to copy-paste this into your bucket list.

 Germany has plenty of festivals throughout the year, but none come close to comparing with Oktoberfest, perhaps the granddaddy of all European festivals.
 Attracting millions of people every year, Oktoberfest has been called the happiest place on earth for beer lovers.